enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/jmx.rst

 		The total number of job instances that were run on this node since the last history purge. (long)

-	.. method:: getJobsFinishedPerSecondLastMinute

-		On all queues, the number of job requests that ended last minute. (float)

 	.. method:: getCurrentlyRunningJobCount

 		The number of currently running job instances on all queues (long)